NOTE: You need HubSpot Professional/Enterprise in order to leverage this feature.

 That’s it!
 You’re good to go!

-If the person downloads another e-book or reaches MQL status again during the six months, they will re-enroll in the first workflow and this will reset the date stamp so the timeframe will start over again.
+If the person downloads another e-book or reaches MQL status again during the six months, they will re-enroll in the first workflow.
+This will reset the date stamp so the time frame will start over again.

 We can’t use this default field for the reset process, though, because when someone is an MQL, you cannot use a HubSpot workflow to reset the “Became a Marketing Qualified Lead date” (because the person is already an MQL).

 This is why you need to create a custom field for calculating when a person should be reset as an MQL.

 It’s important to note that your MQL reporting for end-of-year (or quarterly) reporting will not match any monthly data if you are resetting MQLs.
 We recommend exporting monthly data and then comparing yearly data for a true picture of analytics.